Crain-32/Liner/README.md

 * `add` add two numeric properties
 * `sub` subtracts two numeric properties
 * `split` allows for two function calls on one line.
+* `in` lets the user input a number from the console